donnie4w/jdao/readme.md

 ### Key Features

 1. **Code Generation**: Run the JDAO code generation tool to create standardized entity classes for database tables, similar to Thrift/Protobuf.
-2. **Efficient Serialization**: The standardized entity classes implement efficient serialization and deserialization, achieving nearly 10 times the performance of standard library methods, while the serialized data size is only 20% of that produced by standard methods.
+2. **Efficient Serialization**: The standardized entity classes implement efficient serialization and deserialization, achieving  3-12 times the performance of standard library methods, while the serialized data size is only 20% of that produced by standard methods.
 3. **Data Read-Write Separation**: JDAO supports binding multiple data sources and associating them with tables, classes, and mapping interfaces.
 It also supports data read-write separation.
 4. **Data Caching**: JDAO supports data caching with detailed control over cache data lifecycle and reclamation.
 5. **Wide Compatibility**: JDAO theoretically supports all databases that implement the JDBC interface.